 This is all well and good, but one issue irked me.
 Many Chinese terms consist of a pair of words.
 For example, “to take part in” can be translated as cānjiā.
 How should I handle these compound words?
 Nowadays, I usually deal with them in one of two ways.

 Method 2: Alternatively, the pair of words may not make intuitive sense, or one of the two may not really be used outside of this one term (so the benefits of encoding it are relatively minimal).
-Instead of creating separate images, I’ll tack an extra image onto the main one (or just leave it out and hope it sticks with review).
-For instance, yíngyǎng means nourishment or nutritious.
+Instead of creating separate images, I’ll tack an extra image onto the main one, or—more commonly—I’ll just leave it out and hope it sticks with review).
+To give an example of the former, yíngyǎng means nourishment or nutritious.
 Literally, it breaks into “seek + cultivation.”
 This makes sense, but—as far as my naïve self can tell—the utility of knowing yíng as “seek” is pretty minimal.
 So, I went through the usual process for yǎng, imagining my Grandmother Edie cultivating crops across the street.
 Then I added in that she was using a ring (which sounds like ying) to do it.

 On a separate note, I chose these palaces before much of the encoding I did in medical school, and many ended up overlapping heavily with my medical palaces.
 This turned out to not be as big a problem as I’d have guessed (generally, I never “overwrite” palaces; see “Should I reuse palaces to learn new information?” in the FAQ).
 For instance, despite the fact I used my high school for both -ou and gastrointestinal pathology, I rarely get images confused.
 My guess is that this works in part because the Chinese words are widely dispersed, whereas the medical images are concentrated.
 I also visualize them at different angles.

 I write these mnemonics into Anki cards to review them.
-As usual, mnemonics or not, review is essential.
-I probably sound like a broken record, but spaced repetition is the single most important learning concept I’ve come across.
+As usual, mnemonics or not, review—ideally via spaced retrieval practice—is essential.
+I probably sound like a broken record, but when it comes to long-term memory, spaced repetition is the single most important learning concept I’ve encountered.
 That goes double for language vocabulary.
 I don’t think that’s emphasized enough in a lot of memory training material.
 Even if I have fantastic, memorable images, I usually end up forgetting them if I don’t review.
 Two to three reviews usually gets them to stick long-term.